 - Many times it’s an indication that you need more information, strategies or to develop a skill that you’ll soon need.
 Ask yourself, “What can I learn from this?” or “What is this teaching me?”

 Take the time to refocus on your vision.
 Go back to your original idea, the plan, strategies and tactics and distill, hone and improve them.
 Take what you’ve learned from the obstacle and apply it to your next step.

 Instead of immediately thinking that things are going wrong, realize that it may be that things are going right.
 That’s the gift of the setback.
 It allows you to take a step back and get a better perspective of your path and vision.

 It takes a lot of practice to master this mindset dance.
 You have to shift your attention from focusing on what’s wrong, to what it’s helping you do.
 When you’re able to achieve that, you make much faster progress.

 Everything that happens in my life happens for a positive purpose.
 The Universe wants me to be successful.
 When I have a setback, I bless the situation, and affirm that something wonderful comes out of it for me.
 I trust that the Universe will guide and direct me, and help me discover the gift in the delay.

 Watch the accompanying Monthly Mindset Coaching video, Has Your Progress Plateaued?As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
 To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
-You can contact her at LAS@Linda-AnnStewart.com with "Complimentary Consultation" in the subject line.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.